-The 1955 Doubled Die Lincoln Cent is a famous and popular die variety of the Lincoln Cent series.
-Struck from a single die pair during a single day, it is one of the most strongly doubled dies to have occurred within American numismatics, with the doubling plainly visible even without magnification.
+The 1955 Doubled Die Lincoln Cent (Buy on eBay) is a famous and popular die variety of the Lincoln Cent series.
+Struck from a single die pair during a single day, it is one of the most strongly doubled dies to have occurred within American numismatics.
+The doubling on the obverse lettering is plainly visible even without magnification.
 Due to the limited number of examples struck and the dramatic appearance, examples are highly valued and eagerly sought by collectors.

-During the next few months the error coins turned up across the Atlantic seaboard, with the first example discovered in Massachusetts in the fall of 1955.
-Gradually more examples were discovered.
-An important source was cigarette packs, which cost 23 cents a pack at the time.
-Since the machines which dispensed them could not refund the change, two cents were pasted on or placed inside the cigarette pack.
-Research has proven that these cigarette packs constituted a primary source for the doubled die cents.
+During the next few months, the doubled dies turned up across the Atlantic seaboard, with the first example discovered in Massachusetts in the fall of 1955.
+Cigarette packs purchased from vending machines would emerge as a primary source for the coin.
+At the time, the packs costs 23 cents, but the machines that dispensed them could not refund change so two cents were pasted on or placed inside the pack.
+It was here that many of the doubled die examples were discovered.

 It is generally assumed that all 1955 Doubled Die Lincoln Cents were produced during a single day at the Philadelphia Mint.
-According to most sources, approximately 20,000 to 24,000 1955 Doubled Die Lincoln Cents were released into circulation within a batch of approximately 10 million newly struck cents.
-This is just a tiny fraction of the total mintage of Philadelphia cents of this year, which reached 330 million pieces, a relatively high number but only about half of the highest mintage that was achieved during the decade.
+According to most sources, approximately 20,000 to 24,000 of the 1955 Doubled Die Lincoln Cents were released into circulation within a batch of approximately 10 million newly struck coins.
+This was still just a small fraction of the total mintage of Philadelphia cents for the year, which reached 330 million pieces.
+This represented a relatively high number, but only about half of the highest mintage that was achieved during the decade.

 Finest Known and Values

-The 1955 Doubled Die Lincoln Cent is a true rarity in gem condition, as basically all examples were quietly released into circulation, where they had to be retracted by the conscientious public.
-As such, there is a wide spread in both the certified population numbers and the values between the relatively common circulated examples and uncirculated examples, especially those with original Mint red coloration.
+The circumstances surrounding the release of the 1955 Doubled Die Lincoln Cent result in a scarcity of surviving examples in gem condition, particularly with original Mint red coloration.
+Since basically all examples were released into the channels of circulation, coins had to be retracted by the conscientious public, often after receiving some wear.
 The scarcity of examples with original red coloration is due in part to the original distribution of many pieces within cigarette packs, which contained chemicals that tended to tone freshly minted copper coins.